Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport

 \subsubsection{Physics-informed GP and acquisition optimization}

 In the current implementation of \PORTALS, we utilize a Radial Basis Function (RBF) covariance kernel for the Gaussian processes of turbulent and neoclassical fluxes.
-We found that the use of a linear mean for gradient quantities, $z_{j,\forall c}$, and constant mean for profile quantities, $\widehat{y}_{j,\forall c}$, works well.
+We found that the use of a linear mean for gradient quantities, $z_{j,\forall c}$, and constant mean for profile quantities, $\widehat{y}_{j,\forall c}$, works well for a few test cases performed so far.
+However, a proper characterization of the benefit of this approach \textit{v.s.} the same polynomial degree for all input parameters has not been performed yet in a general manner and is subject of future work.
 This choice is motivated by the physics understanding that logarithmic gradients most strongly affect the background turbulence and profile quantities provide smaller corrections.
-This will be particularly true as the plasma reaches steady-state, a situation where profile quantities will barely change and turbulence will be above critical-gradient, thus a higher-order polynomial makes sense for $z_{j,\forall c}$.
+This is expected to be particularly true as the plasma reaches steady-state, a situation where profile quantities will barely change and turbulence will be above critical-gradient, thus a higher-order polynomial makes sense for $z_{j,\forall c}$.
 Future work will further utilize physics information to build better surrogates, to include constraints such as $F^m_{j,c}(z_{j,c}=0)=0$ (zero flux at zero gradient) or $\frac{\partial F^m_{j,c}}{\partial z_{j,c}}>0$ (positive diagonal of transport matrix).
 The addition of such constraints could help build better surrogate models that can accurately capture the system's behavior with lower number of evaluations.